ASU is proud to promote equal access to education for all Arizonans through programs like the President Barack Obama Scholars Program.

 Jan.
 1 - Students must submit their FAFSA and have a complete ASU admissions application on file (application, transcripts and application fee).

 July 1 - Students must submit all requested documents for financial aid verification.

 * There are no exceptions to these dates.
 The FAFSA must be free of errors and the admissions application with all necessary materials must be complete to be eligible for consideration.
 Be sure to apply early in order to resolve any errors or issues before the deadline dates.

 By combining gift aid (i.e., Pell Grants, SEOG, University Grants, LEAP, and scholarships) from federal, state, private, and institutional sources with Federal Work-Study, ASU will cover students' estimated direct costs of attending ASU (minus the Expected Family Contribution as determined by the FAFSA) for up to eight full-time, consecutive fall and spring semesters (summer sessions are not covered).
-Estimated direct costs include actual tuition, mandatory fees, program fees (including Barrett Honor fees) and any standard surcharge fee as well as standardized allowances for room, board and books/supplies.
+Estimated direct costs include actual tuition, mandatory fees, program fees (including Barrett Honor fees) and any standard surcharge fee as well as standardized allowances for housing*, meals and books/supplies.

 Special class fees, icourse fees, study abroad program fees or summer tuition/fees will not be covered as part of the program.
 You may choose to spend one semester in an ASU-sponsored study abroad program, only after completion of your first year in the Obama Scholars Program.
 This will count as one semester towards the eight semester maximum.
 Your funding will continue to be based on ASU cost of attendance and will not cover any study abroad program fees.

 ASU will award recipients a combination of the following sources of aid.
 These awards do not require repayment.

 - Pell Grants—this federal gift assistance program supports students who have exceptional need.